OolonColoophid/swiftui-tictactoe/Tic-Tac-Toe/README.md

 Got to here: https://youtu.be/MCLiPW2ns2w?t=3159

 ## Improving the AI

 OK, the AI now tries to win if it can, or block a winning move from the human, take the middle square, or otherwise pick at random.

 Got to here: https://youtu.be/MCLiPW2ns2w?t=3833

+## Refactor Time

+OK, done some refactoring!
+Used @Publishers, proxy objects, @StateObjects, and refactored views to subviews.